-On March 12, 2025, the UK's Competition and Markets Authority (CMA) launched a consultation on its approach to merger remedies, asking whether the authority should permit more complex remedies in Phase I investigations and whether the distinction the CMA draws between structural and behavioural remedies is helpful.
+On March 12, 2025, the UK's Competition and Markets Authority ("CMA") launched a consultation on its approach to merger remedies, asking whether the authority should permit more complex remedies in Phase I investigations and whether the distinction the CMA draws between structural and behavioral remedies is helpful.
 The consultation represents a significant potential policy shift in the CMA's approach to remedies.
-The authority also introduced a new Mergers Charter, formalising the CMA's growth agenda (see our December 2024 client alert for details about the agenda) - reflecting a broader strategic shift in the UK's competition policy and aligning with the government's pro-growth agenda, as stated in the government's March 17, 2025, policy paper "New Approach To Ensure Regulators and Regulation Support Growth."
+The authority also introduced a new Mergers Charter, formalizing the CMA's growth agenda1-reflecting a broader strategic shift in the UK's competition policy and aligning with the government's progrowth agenda, as stated in the government's March

+17, 2025, policy paper "New Approach To Ensure Regulators and Regulation Support Growth."2